arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/getting-started/content.md

 ## Introduction

-Using the OpenMV IDE you can run [MicroPython](http://docs.MicroPython.org/en/latest/) scripts on Nicla Vision.
-MicroPython provides a lot of classes and modules that make it easy to quickly explore the features of the Nicla Vision.
+By using the OpenMV IDE, you can run [MicroPython](http://docs.MicroPython.org/en/latest/) scripts on your Nicla Vision.
+MicroPython provides a lot of classes and modules that facilitate the testing of Nicla Vision's features.

-In this tutorial you will first download the OpenMV IDE and set up the development environment.
-You can read more about the OpenMV IDE on the [official site of the project.](https://openmv.io/).
-OpenMV comes with its own firmware that is built on MicroPython and must be loaded inside your board before starting to create your own programs.
-Once your board is updated and configured, you will then learn to write a simple script that will blink the on-board RGB LED using some basic MicroPython commands and after that how to create a program that uses computer vision.
+In this tutorial, first, you will learn how to download the OpenMV IDE and set up the development environment.
+You can read more about the OpenMV IDE on the [official website of the project.](https://openmv.io/).
+OpenMV comes with its own firmware that is built in MicroPython and must be loaded inside your board before starting to create your own programs.
+Once your board is updated and configured, you will then learn how to write a simple script that will blink the onboard RGB LED using some basic MicroPython commands and how to create a program that uses computer vision.

 ***Before proceeding with the tutorial, please update the board's bootloader following the instructions below.***